 Court personnel and Alaska Bar Association members qualify for this free service, provided their requests are work-related.
 Requests by eligible borrowers that are not work-related or by those who are not eligible borrowers should be requested through your local public library.

-Requester must complete a Request for Information form, available in Adobe Acrobat and Word formats.
+Requester must complete a Request for Information form.
 Completed request forms must be legible and contain a full citation including author, title and other relevant citation information.
 Requests should also include the source of the citation.
 Library staff may refuse to accept any request that is incomplete or illegible.
 Completed requests should be faxed or mailed to the Anchorage Law Library, or given to library staff at the Fairbanks, or Juneau law libraries.